 LeBron James News: Upgraded to available

-James (foot) will play in Tuesday's game against the Wizards, Daniel Starkand of LakersNation.com reports.
+James (foot) will play in Monday's game against the Hornets, Ryan Ward of LakersNation.com reports.

-The Lakers had James tabbed as probable with left foot injury management, and the perennial All-Star has expectedly been upgraded to available for Tuesday's favorable matchup against Washington.
-Through his last nine games, James has averaged 24.9 points, 8.4 assists, 6.1 rebounds, 1.0 steals and 3.1 three-pointers, and he should face no limitations in this one.
+Although James remains a mainstay on Los Angeles' injury reports, the perennial All-Star has expectedly been upgraded from probable to available Monday.
+Over 11 games in January, James has averaged 24.3 points, 9.1 assists, 7.3 rebounds, 1.1 steals and 2.5 three-pointers in 34.4 minutes.
+James should be able to handle a full workload against Charlotte.

 Win Your League With RotoWire!